Finding balance

 Thursdays from 10:30-11:45 am (zoom)

-Fridays timing TBA (in person)
+Fridays TBA (in person)

 Saturdays from 10:30-11:45 am (in person)